contentful/contentful-bootstrap.rb/README.md

 options = {
   template: "blog", # Will use one of the predefined templates and create Content Types, Assets and Entries
   json_template: "/path/to/template.json", # Will use the JSON file specified as a Template
-  mark_processed: false, # if true will mark all items as 'bootstrapProcessed' and will be avoided for update_space calls (doesnt affect create_space)
+  mark_processed: false, # if true will mark all resources as 'bootstrapProcessed' and will be avoided for update_space calls (doesnt affect create_space)
   trigger_oauth: true # if true will trigger OAuth process }
 Contentful::Bootstrap::CommandRunner.new.create_space("space_name", options)